With your help I can advance against a troop;

 “Eschew?
 Did you just use eschew in a sentence?”

 “You made me a writer too.
 Got to brush off some of the seldomly used words.”

-“You need to communicate.
+“What you do is you need to communicate.
 That’s what I made you to do, O.U.”

 “Yes sir.
 We’re drifting off topic.
 Healthy?
 Balance?”